 Then there’s Osuna.
 Ah, Osuna – the land of locked gates and canceled events.
 A zoning oversight from 20 years ago suddenly came back to haunt us: apparently, unless you’re running a horse business, forget about Farm-to-Table dinners, scout meetings, or any other social human activity.
 Osuna Days?
 Not allowed.
 A Scout troop picnic?
 Dream on.

 Director Jeff Simmons, with the sage advice of the Osuna Committee, proposed dropping $80K to hire a recently retired 30-year County planner to navigate the byzantine rules so members could regain access.
 Director Courtney LeBeau proposed an advisory vote – though exactly what we’d be voting on wasn’t clear.
 Irony, of course, reared its head: residents have been begging for advisory votes on a $10 million restaurant renovation (not to mention Silvergate) for the last three years, yet now, we ponder them for an $80K bureaucratic fix.
+Besides… we all know a member vote is where projects go to die.
+Remember the columbarium?
 A stiff drink is once again called for.

 Somehow, the Ranch has devolved into a Golf Club vs. Osuna tribal feud.
 Scarcity mentality reigns: not enough customers, not enough money, not enough love.
 Director Mark Simpson fretted that a successful event at Osuna would lure patrons away from the perpetually unprofitable Golf Club restaurant.
 I say there’s room for both – and I can assure you, the Osuna Committee won’t be asking for $10 million anytime soon.